pmean/build-website/text/06/StoppingRules.md

 be useful.
 For example,

 > *Our goal is to recruit \[state sample size goal\] patients, but if
-> the accrual rate is slowerÂ  than accepted, we will continue to accrue
+> the accrual rate is slower  than accepted, we will continue to accrue
 > patients until \[specify date\].
 If the required number are not
 > recruited by then, we will end the study at that time and analyze the
 > data using the same techniques, but will provide an appropriate